ibm-cloud-docs/watson-assistant/backup-data.md

     ```
     {: codeblock}

-1. Run the following commands to clean up the resources that you created for to retrieve the files:
+1. Run the following commands to clean up the resources that you created to retrieve the files:

     ```bash
     oc delete pod wa-retrieve-backup